vEnhance/web.evanchen.cc/input/usemo.md

   - You can check your registration status at
     [this link](https://aops.com/contests/usemo/register).
 - Discussion of problems opens at 7:00pm ET each evening after the exam.
-- Volunteers for grading are now open; see below.
+- Volunteers for grading will be announced later.
-- Problem proposals were due May 10, 2024.
+- Problem proposals were due May 10, 2025.

-The organizers of the USEMO are grateful to be sponsored in 2024 by the [CoRe Lab, Institute of Artificial Intelligence, Peking University](https://pku.ai/).
+The organizers of the USEMO are grateful to be sponsored in 2025 by the [CoRe Lab, Institute of Artificial Intelligence, Peking University](https://pku.ai/).

 <a href="https://pku.ai/">